mnm1992/review-fetcher/README.md

 Open configs.js, and follow the instructions in the file.

 ### Running it
-Configure heroku scheduler to run node fetcher/startFetching.js to run every 10 minutes.
+Configure heroku scheduler to run node fetcher/startFetching.js every 10 minutes.
 After that just do a git push to deploy review-fetcher.

 Then in your web browser open:</br>